H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 Here’s everything we’re going to cover:

-• How do you catch it and how prevalent is it?
+How do you catch it and how prevalent is H. pylori?

 What is Helicobacter pylori?

-Helicobacter pylori (H. pylori) is a gram-negative spiral-shaped bacteria that can be found burrowed into the mucosal layer of the stomach.
-Although it is thought to have been infecting humans for thousands of years, it was only discovered by two Australian researchers in 1982, who went on to win the Nobel Prize for their discovery in 2005.
+Helicobacter pylori (H. pylori) is a gram-negative bacteria that has a helical rod-shaped body with sheathed flagellae, which look like tails.
+The flagellae move to propel H. pylori around the body.
+It is a gram-negative bacteria, which means it has a double cell membrane, making it more resistant to interventions.
+Although it has been co-evolving with humans for 58,000 years, it was only discovered by two Australian researchers in 1982, who went on to win the Nobel Prize for their discovery in 2005.

+Since we know H. pylori can cause so much damage when it inhabits the stomach, let’s focus in a little here.
 Nobody thought bacteria could survive in the highly acidic environment of the stomach, but it is now known that H. pylori can hang out there and cause up to 80% of gastric and other GI ulcers, chronic gastritis and stomach cancer, amongst other upper GI symptoms and conditions.
-It manages to survive this harsh environment by burrowing into the less acidic mucosal layer that lines the stomach that protects it from its acidic habitat.
+It manages to survive this harsh environment by burrowing into the less acidic mucosal layer that lines the stomach, and protects it from its acidic habitat.

-In early phases of H.pylori colonization many experience low stomach acid (hypochlorhydria) and its associated symptoms.
-Over time, additional H. pylori strains may colonize, including those with ‘Virulence Factors’ that bring increased risk of symptoms and disease.
+In early phases of H. pylori colonization of the stomach, many experience low stomach acid (hypochlorhydria) and its associated symptoms.
+Over time, additional H. pylori strains may colonize, including those with ‘virulence factors’ that bring increased risk of symptoms and disease.
 More on this below.
-Because H. pylori can colonize its host for life, it can create chronic symptoms and long-term health complications in many sufferers.
+Because H. pylori can colonize its host for life, it can create chronic symptoms and long-term health complications when it becomes perpetually out of balance.

 H. pylori prevalence - how common is it?

-While it is estimated that around half of the world’s population is infected with H. pylori, the rates vary widely by region and socio-economic status.
+While it is estimated that around half of the world’s population has H. pylori in the stomach, the rates vary widely by region and socio-economic status.
 For example, it is estimated that:

-> According to the CDC, in the United States H. pylori is more prevalent among older adults, African Americans, Hispanics, Indegenous Alaskans and lower socioeconomic groups.
+According to the CDC, in the United States H. pylori is more prevalent among older adults, African Americans, Hispanics, Indigenous Alaskans and lower socioeconomic groups.

-> It is estimated that in the United States, the prevalence of H. pylori infection is 20% for people younger than 30 years old and 50% for those older than 60.
+It is estimated that in the United States, the prevalence of H. pylori 20% for people younger than 30 years old and 50% for those older than 60.

-As such, it is not ‘normal’ for those under 50 years old who aren’t from an at-risk ethnic or socio-economic group to be infected with H. pylori.
-And given the symptom profile and long term consequences of H. pylori (discussed below), eradicating it should be a priority when identified on testing in symptomatic clients.
+As such, it is not ‘normal’ for those under 50 years old who aren’t from an at-risk ethnic or socio-economic group to have high levels of H. pylori in the stomach.
+And given the symptom profile and long term consequences of H. pylori (discussed below), eradicating it may be considered when identified on testing in symptomatic clients.

 H. pylori transmission - is it contagious?

-H. pylori is thought to be transmitted from saliva, vomit or fecal matter but the exact route is still not clear.
-The most common ways to catch H. pylori are likely:
+H. pylori is thought to be transmitted via saliva, vomit or fecal matter, which all makes sense now we know H. pylori can be found in the oral cavity, as well as the rest of the GI tract.
+The most common ways we can be exposed to H. pylori are likely:

 Given the increased prevalence in certain regions, traveling to developing countries may increase your risk of H. pylori infection.
 However, according to the CDC, short-term travelers aren’t at significant risk of H. pylori but expats and long-stay travelers may be at higher risk.

-Our body’s immune system is designed to prevent infections like H. pylori.
-Because it resides primarily in the stomach, our major defense mechanism is stomach acid.
-As such, those with low levels of stomach acid may be at higher risk of H. pylori infection.
+Our body’s immune system is designed to prevent bacteria like H. pylori colonizing and overgrowing.
+When H. pylori is in the stomach, our major defense mechanism is stomach acid.
+As such, those with low levels of stomach acid may be at higher risk of H. pylori colonization.
 We talk a lot about stomach acid in this blog, but in short, the main contributors to low stomach acid are:

-> Stress (physical and emotional), which can impact the production of stomach acid.
+Stress (physical and mental/emotional), which can impact the production of stomach acid

-Studies have also shown those with lower levels of Vitamin D are more likely to be infected with H. pylori.
-As with stomach acid, this is thought to be a result of Vitamin D’s importance in modulating our body’s innate and adaptive immune responses.
+Studies have also shown those with lower levels of vitamin D are more likely to have H. pylori in the stomach as an overgrowth.
+As with stomach acid, this is thought to be a result of vitamin D’s importance in modulating our body’s innate and adaptive immune responses.

 Potential long-term consequences of H. pylori

 H. pylori’s biggest side-effect appears to be its ability to produce an enzyme called urease which is hydrolyzed into ammonia to neutralize stomach acid and dampen the body’s immune response.
 It is this reduction in stomach acidity that allows H. pylori to continue living in what would otherwise be too harsh an environment.
 Because stomach acid is an important first line of defense for our immune system to kill off ingested pathogens, the risk of further infections (and subsequent conditions) also increases.
-If you have H. pylori, we tend to find other pathogens or overgrowths in the GI tract for this reason.
+If you have H. pylori showing in high amounts of testing, we tend to find other pathogens or overgrowths in the GI tract for this reason.

 As part of it’s ongoing defense, H. pylori burrows into the gut lining (epithelial cells) and starts to create damage and chronic inflammation.
 While not everyone with H. pylori is symptomatic or develops these long-term symptoms, certain virulence factors may explain the variation from person to person.
 That is, not all H. pylori infections are created equal.